Punktum-dk/epp-service-specification/README.md

 <a id="available-environments"></a>
 ### Available Environments

-DK Hostmaster offers the following environments:
+DK Hostmaster offers the following two environments:

+- production
+- sandbox

+Updates to both environments are announced via the tech-announce mailing list.

+Please see the [information page][DKHMMAIL] for details on subscribing etc.

 <a id="production"></a>
 #### Production